 - ITIL 4 workforce and talent management

 The current pandemic has so far highlighted the importance of digital technology for every organization and household.
 The effective management of digital services using IT service management (ITSM) will be crucial in ensuring an organization’s readiness for new changes and risks.
 ITIL 4 provides practical and up-to-date guidance which can help organizations to become and remain agile, resilient, and sustainable in our constantly changing world.
 Why not start with the ITIL 4 risk management guidance.

-The ITIL 4 practice guides are available in My AXELOS.
+The ITIL 4 practice guides, including ITIL 4 risk management, are available in My AXELOS.
 Candidates who are sitting an ITIL exam get 12-months access to My AXELOS.

 If you liked this ITIL 4 risk management article, the following ITIL articles might be of interest too.